orazdow/minigl/readme.md

 **gui:** an object with a simplified format for creating controls.
 In a chain, each program's gui will be added to the gui interface of the active parent program.
 For usage and options see the section [below](#gui).

-**textures:** array of objects specifying textures.
+**textures:** array of texture objects.
 The fields are: `src`: image  path (or array). `uniform`: uniform name for setting correct texture unit. `type`: defaults to TEXTURE_2D, TEXTURE_2D_ARRAY can also be used. `min`, `mag`: min/mag filters default to LINEAR. `wrap_s`, `wrap_t`: wrap settings default to REPEAT. `wrap`: parameter for both. `mipmap`: generate mipmap.
 If only `src` is provided, the file will load a 2D texture with default settings.

-**targets:** an object specifying additional render targets.
-Setting either of the two targets to `true` will populate an object in its place which glview will use by substituting a draw function. `texture` creates a texture and framebuffer that will be drawn to in addition to the canvas.
-This can be used by other programs for multi-pass effects. `renderbuffer` will do the same with a renderbuffer which is bot especially useful unless the `texture` target is also set to true.
-If both `texture` and `renderbuffer` are used, a backbuffer will be set up.
+**targets:** specifies additional render targets.
+Setting either of the two targets to `true` will populate an object in its place.
+Glview will use a corresponding draw function. `texture` creates a texture target in addition to the canvas to be used by other programs.
+If both `texture`and `renderbuffer` targets are set to true a backbuffer will be set up.

 **drawMode:** the draw mode to use: i.e `TRIANGLES` , `TRIANGLE_STRIP`